mattpap/masters-thesis/sphinx/src/algorithms.rst

 factorization into irreducibles, although is a very important step in any factorization algorithm (which we will describe in the following section).

-In |sympy| we implement a fast algorithm of Yun [Yun1976squarefree]_ for computing square--free decompositions.
-The cost of computing square--free decomposition is equivalent to computation of the greatest common divisor of $f$ and its derivative.
-Over finite fields we currently use less efficient algorithm, due to odd but well known behaviour of derivatives over finite fields, where $f'$ might vanish even if $f$ is non--constant polynomial (e.g. $f = x^k$ over $\F_k$), which leads to complications in the algorithm.
-In future we should implement Yun's algorithm also in this case.
+In |sympy| we implement the fast algorithm of Yun [Yun1976squarefree]_ for computing square--free decompositions in domains of characteristic zero.
+The cost of computing square--free decomposition is equivalent to the computation of the greatest common divisor of $f$ and its derivative.
+Over finite fields we currently use less efficient algorithm, due to odd but well known behaviour of derivatives over domains with finite number of elements, where $f'$ might vanish even if $f$ is non--constant polynomial (e.g. $f = x^k$ over $\F_k$, for any $k >= 2$), which leads to complications in the algorithm.
+In future we should implement Yun's algorithm also in this case as well.

 Factorization of polynomials
 ============================

 Algorithms for computing factorizations of polynomials into irreducibles over various domains are the landmark of symbolic mathematics.
-The work in this area started early, in ninetieth century, and algorithms for factoring univariate and multivariate polynomials over rationals were invented by Kronecker.
+The work in this area started early, in ninetieth century, and algorithms for factoring of univariate and multivariate polynomials over rationals were invented by Kronecker.
 Those algorithms had exponential time complexity and were impractical for any real--life computations.
 Kronecker's algorithms were the first polynomial factorization algorithms that were implemented in |sympy|.